Methods, methodologies, frameworks and Bodies of Knowledge (BoKs)

 Project Management Methodologies:

-are specific in nature and typically contain steps and activities within each phase of the whole project lifecycle.
+Are specific in nature and typically contain steps and activities within each phase of the whole project lifecycle.
 In some organisations there is an expectation that most if not all projects will follow a specific methodology, as far as possible.
+This can be a very optimistic expectation for many different reasons.

 Project Management Methods: